egnyte/egnyte-js-sdk/src/docs/api.md

 ### Storing a file

 Storing a file requires a `Blob` compatible object.
-It can be created manually using the browser's `Blob` constructor of `BlobBuilder`.
+It can be created manually using the browser's `Blob` constructor or `BlobBuilder`.
 A file input in a form can also produce a blob: `fileInputNode.files[0]` is a `File` object, which actually extends `Blob`.

 To aid working with blobs cross-browser we recommend https://github.com/eligrey/Blob.js (a copy available in this repo in src/vendor/blob.js)

-The `storeFile` method uses `FormData` constructor, documentation and detailed browser support can be found here: https://developer.mozilla.org/en-US/docs/Web/API/FormData

 _Example_